 - 1. All students shall wear shoes/footwear at all times. - 2.
 Shoes/socks can be black, white, navy, brown, gray (not shiny silver) or a combination in color.
-At the secondary level (Jr. High and High School), a combination in color is defined as a solid colored shoe with a small amount of other board approved colors.
-Patterns; such as, polka-dots, camouflage, checks, stripes, other prints, etc. are not permitted at the secondary level. - 3.
+All visible parts of the shoe, including the logo, must be a board approved color. - At the secondary level (Jr. High and High School), a combination in color is defined as a solid colored shoe with a small amount of other board approved colors.
+Patterns, such as polka-dots, camouflage, checks, stripes, other prints, etc. are not permitted at the secondary level. - 3.
 Students may wear sandals, provided they do not interfere with the safety and welfare of the student and meet the color requirement for shoes. - 4.
 Shoes shall be worn at all times, and, as needed, shoes shall conform to special requirements (such as P.E. classes, JROTC, science labs, etc.). - 5.
 Shoes that have laces shall be laced and tied as designed. - 6.
 No bedroom shoes shall be allowed. - 7.
 No flip flops (or flip flop-type sandals) shall be allowed (see exception in Other Uniform Requirements